circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - In 'My profile fields' set the field 'Incassomachtiging vergrendeling' to Enabled.
 - In 'Custom operations' enable and allow the eMandate ('Incassomachtiging') operation to 'Run self'.
+- In 'Custom operations' enable the eMandate manager ('Incassomachtiging Beheer') operation.

 ## Administrator